luau-project/LuaInstaller/docs/LuaInstaller.Console.md

     Lists all Lua versions that this tool is able to build

+LuaInstaller.Console.exe list-vs
+    Lists all MSVC compilers found
+    for x64 on 64 Bit Operating
+    Systems or x86 otherwise.

 LuaInstaller.Console.exe list-vs-x86
     Lists all MSVC x86 toolset
     compilers found